KyloIO/kylo-docs/KyloManualDeploymentGuide.rst

 **Option 2**: Leverage an existing NiFi instance

 In some cases you may have a separate instance of NiFi or Hortonworks Data Flow you want to leverage.
-Follow the steps below to include the Think Big resources.
+Follow the steps below to include the Kylo resources.

 +-------------+------------------------------------------------------------------------------------------------+
 | **Note:**   | If Java 8 isn't being used for the existing instance then you will be required to change it.   |